balancer/balancer-sdk/balancer-js/README.md

    * @param userAddress     User address
    * @param wrapMainTokens  Indicates whether main tokens should be wrapped before being used
    * @param slippage        Maximum slippage tolerance in bps i.e. 50 = 0.5%.
+   * @param signer          JsonRpcSigner that will sign the staticCall transaction
+   * @param simulationType  Simulation type (VaultModel, Tenderly or Static)
    * @param authorisation   Optional auhtorisation call to be added to the chained transaction
    * @returns transaction data ready to be sent to the network along with min and expected BPT amounts out.
    */